UHDanke/gd_docs/triggers/follows.md

 Spawn remapping can create multiple instances of the same Advanced Follow trigger.

-Instances are unique for sets of **Target GID** and **Follow GID**, spawning a new instance with an already used combination of target and follow IDs will update the existing instance without replacing it.
+Advanced Follow instances are unique for sets of **Target GID**, **Follow GID** and Control ID, spawning a new instance with a set of remaps that was already used by the same trigger will not spawn a new one.

 ### Priority